-The school can use its PE and Sports Premium funding to:
+The PE and Sports Premium Grant is national funding earmarked to enable schools to:

 - develop or add to the PE, physical activity and sport activities that the school already offers;